 How can I report discrimination or price gouging related to COVID-19?

-Across the country Asian American people are being unfairly and violently targeted.
-If you have experienced or witnessed discrimination as a result of the COVID-19, you can report that here.
+- If you have experienced or witnessed discrimination as a result of the COVID-19 pandemic, you can report that here.

 - Sanitizing or baby wipes